AfrikaBurn/TMI/people/READMINIMI.md

-# MiniMi - Minimal Microservices
+# MiniMi

-MiniMi is designed to spin up microservices quickly and easily by using intuitive structural convention to enable simple phased processing of requests and pluggable state management.
+MiniMi is designed to spin up **Mini**mal **Mi**croservices quickly and easily by using minimal configuration and intuitive structural convention to enable simple phased processing of requests and pluggable state management.

 ## Index